dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/wpf-application-resource-content-and-data-files.md

 ms.assetid: 7ad2943b-3961-41d3-8fc6-1582d43f5d99
 ---
 # WPF Application Resource, Content, and Data Files
-Microsoft Windows applications often depend on files that contain non-executable data, such as [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)], images, video, and audio.
+Microsoft Windows applications often depend on files that contain non-executable data, such as Extensible Application Markup Language (XAML), images, video, and audio.
 Windows Presentation Foundation (WPF) offers special support for configuring, identifying, and using these types of data files, which are called application data files.
 This support revolves around a specific set of application data file types, including:

 - **Resource Files**: Data files that are compiled into either an executable or library WPF assembly.